Panasonic LX10 versus Canon G5 X

 |Panasonic ZS100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.5||559||70|

 Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the LX10 provides a higher video resolution than the G5X.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the LX10 provides a higher video resolution than the G5X.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

 |Panasonic LX10 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||10.0||12.1||YES|